davidvilla/pydot/README.rst

 UNOFICCIAL repository.
 Main repository is: https://code.google.com/p/pydot/source/checkout

-That fork makes two different respect to mainstream:
+That fork makes two changes respect to mainstream:

 * It support python-3.x
 * It includes a patch to make pydot be able to work with pyparsing >= 2: